Westfund is a member-owned health fund – Full policy review and comparison

 Hospital and Extras Cover from Westfund is available in a massive 13 different levels of protection:

-- Platinum Extended Cover – Allows you to cover adult children aged 21 to 25.
+- Gold Extended.
+Slightly less cover than Platinum but still comprehensive.
+Allows you to cover adult children aged 21 to 25.

-- Sterling Silver and Silver Cover – This option is suited for people after value for money and mid-range cover.
+- Silver.
+This option is suited for people after value for money and mid-range hospital and extras cover.

-- Essential and Essential Plus – If you’re on a tight budget these policies offer affordable cover for those who are young, fit and healthy.
+- Bronze.
+Affordable cover for those who are young, fit and healthy.

-- Value 4U – This policy that combines specified hospital and extras treatments with ambulance cover.
+- Value 4U.
+This policy combines specified hospital and extras treatments with ambulance cover.

 Hospital Only Cover